 2.- Plant Biodiversity, Conservation, and Environmental Education in the Bahamas

 In collaboration with colleagues from the Bahamas National Trust, the College of the Bahamas, Fairchild Tropical Botanic Garden, the Leon Levy Nature Plant Preserve, and Florida International University we are developing research projects concerning molecular phylogenetics, biogeographical, and population genetics of plants endemic to these islands.
 Initial results of these projects will be presented at a symposium that will take place in the Bahamas in October 2012 (see above).
-These activities have led to two publications concerning conservation genetics of cycads (Oryx, in press) and of the morning glory Ipomoea microdactyla (Plant Species Biology, in press).
+These activities have led to two publications concerning conservation genetics of cycads (Oryx, 47: 190-198, 2013) and of the morning glory Ipomoea microdactyla (Plant Species Biology, in press).

 3.- Plant Biodiversity and Conservation on Hainan Island

 In collaboration with colleagues from several institutes in China, United States, and Abu Dhabi, we have just published the first endemism studies for seed plants from Hainan Island (Botanical Review 76: 295-345; 76: 346-376, 2010).
 We are also doing a phylogenetic study of Wenchengia (Taxon 61: 392-401, 2012).
 This mint genus is endemic in Hainan and its phylogenetic placement has been a mystery.
 Additional details of the published results (click here) are highlighted by our colleagues from South China Botanic Garden.

 |Manglietia fordiana var. hainanensis,

 |Wenchengia alternifolia (Lamiaceae),